-The world of 3D graphics and modeling is dominated by Maya and Blender (well, we’ve just asked 3ds Max to take a break for a while).
+The world of 3D game development services and modeling is dominated by Maya and Blender (well, we’ve just asked 3ds Max to take a break for a while).

 3D artists are well aware of the dilemma of choosing between these two titans.
 Many would say